How to Get Out of Debt on a Low Income

 Online resources that have links to a variety of state, federal and private benefits include:

 Some unique groups can find aid for their situation.
-Numbers show that African Americans are more susceptible to debt challenges, so there are ways to find financial aid and grants for blacks and African Americans.
+Numbers show that African Americans are more susceptible to debt challenges, so there are ways to find financial aid and grants for black and African Americans.
 Financial aid for disabled persons also comes from unique sources.

 Long-Term Debt Relief Solutions